 Kirshbaum has appeared with many of the world’s great orchestras, including the Boston, Chicago, San Francisco, Pittsburgh, BBC, and London Symphonies; the Los Angeles and Israel Philharmonics; the Cleveland Orchestra; Philharmonia; Zurich Tonhalle; and Orchestre de Paris.
 He has collaborated with many of the great conductors of the time, including Herbert Blomstedt, Semyon Bychkov, Christoph von Dohnányi, Andrew Davis, the late Sir Colin Davis, James Levine, the late Kurt Masur, Zubin Mehta, Sir Antonio Pappano, André Previn, Sir Simon Rattle, Leonard Slatkin, and the late Sir Georg Solti.
 Kirshbaum has appeared frequently at such prominent international festivals as Edinburgh, Bath, Verbier, Lucerne, Aspen, La Jolla, Santa Fe, Music@Menlo, Ravinia, and New York’s Mostly Mozart.

 An unusual component of Kirshbaum’s distinguished legacy is the creation of cello festivals.
 Kirshbaum founded the RNCM Manchester International Cello Festival in 1988, the final iteration of which was awarded the Royal Philharmonic Society’s Music Award for Concert Series and Festivals in 2007.
 In 2012, Kirshbaum inaugurated the highly successful Piatigorsky International Cello Festival in Los Angeles, centered at the University of Southern California - Thornton School of Music.
-A rare opportunity for artists to collaborate with and to interact with one another, the Festival returns to Los Angeles in March 2020, bringing together an abundance of world-class talent to participate in over 40 events in 10 days, including concerts, master classes, lectures, and workshops.
-At this year’s festival, Kirshbaum will give the premiere of a concerto commissioned by the Los Angeles Philharmonic from composer Julia Adolphe.
+A rare opportunity for artists to collaborate with and to interact with one another, the Festival returned to Los Angeles in May 2016.

 Renowned for his pedagogy, Kirshbaum served on the faculty of the Royal Northern College of Music in Manchester for 38 years.
 In 2008, he accepted the Gregor Piatigorsky Chair in Violoncello at the University of Southern California’s Thornton School of Music, where he recently became Chair of the Strings Department.
 In July of 2016, Kirshbaum received an Honorary Doctorate of Music from the Royal Conservatoire of Scotland in Glasgow.
 He is Founder/Honorary President of the Pierre Fournier Award, as well as Honorary President of the London Cello Society, and continues to serve as Artistic Advisor of IMS Prussia Cove.
 Kirshbaum previously served a five-year term on the United States President’s Committee on the Arts and the Humanities.